 On that note, you should check the sender’s email and name as well.
-Most (if not all) big companies have a dedicated support email address they’ll communicate with you from.
-So the email field should usually look like “[email protected][company name].com Support.”
+Most (if not all) big companies have a dedicated support email address they’ll communicate with you.
+So the email field should usually look like “support@[company name].com Support.”

 Phishing emails will have some strange email address, usually with a string of letters and numbers.
 And instead of “Support” for the name, it might say “Suport” or something else that may seem off.